bakwc/mysql_ch_replicator/README.md

 - `log_level` - log level, default is `info`, you can set to `debug` to get maximum information (allowed values are `debug`, `info`, `warning`, `error`, `critical`)
 - `optimize_interval` - interval (seconds) between automatic `OPTIMIZE table FINAL` calls.
 Default 86400 (1 day).
 This is required to perform all merges guaranteed and avoid increasing of used storage and decreasing performance.
 - `auto_restart_interval` - interval (seconds) between automatic db_replicator restart.
 Default 3600 (1 hour).
 This is done to reduce memory usage.
+- `binlog_retention_period` - how long to keep binlog files in seconds.
+Default 43200 (12 hours).
+This setting controls how long the local binlog files are retained before being automatically cleaned up.
 - `indexes` - you may want to add some indexes to accelerate performance, eg. ngram index for full-test search, etc. To apply indexes you need to start replication from scratch.
 - `http_host`, `http_port` - http endpoint to control replication, use `/docs` for abailable commands
 - `types_mappings` - custom types mapping, eg. you can map char(36) to UUID instead of String, etc.